 Give them the down and dirty!

-From providing a summary of your individual episodes (preferably no more than a paragraph), to more detailed show notes, this is an absolute must for creating a positive, well rounded experience.
+Provide a summary of your individual episodes (preferably no more than a paragraph), and more detailed show notes, because this is an absolute must for creating a positive, well-rounded experience.
 Even better for the viewer- have content time stamps for podcasts longer than 10-15 minutes.

 Many more ways to connect

 You can go a step further, and use the show notes to make a business case for your expertise and freebies that you offer.
-Or in other words, showcase how else your business can help your audience and capitalize on it.
+Or in other words, use smart podcast design by showcasing how else your business can help your audience and capitalize on it.
 Creative Biz Rebellion does it in a simple & impactful way.
 (Image below)

 Missing website and host info